Skip to main content

 At SPH, SEL is integrated into everyday learning through group activities, discussions on emotions, and role-playing scenarios that allow students to step into another person’s shoes.
 Our school emphasizes a holistic education approach, equipping students with academic knowledge and the emotional and social tools needed to thrive in today’s world.

 Building empathy in the digital era is challenging, but it is essential to creating compassionate, socially aware students.
-Through the combination of the SEL curriculum, real-world experiences, and guidance in responsible digital behaviors, Sekolah Pelita Harapan are taking vital steps to bridge the empathy gap.
-By fostering both cognitive and affective empathy, SPH helps students understand and connect with others on a deeper level, equipping them to handle complex emotional and social situations.
+Through the combination of the SEL curriculum, real-world experiences, and guidance in responsible digital behaviors, Sekolah Pelita Harapan is taking vital steps to bridge the empathy gap.
+By fostering cognitive and affective empathy, SPH helps students understand and connect with others on a deeper level, equipping them to handle complex emotional and social situations.

 Discover more about Sekolah Pelita Harapan and how our SEL approach nurtures students to become well-rounded, empathetic individuals.
 Contact us today to learn how SPH can support your child’s growth!